Lucy Maud Montgomery and Books for Kindred Spirits

 • reading and learning

-When eleven-year-old orphan Anne is brought to her new home at Green Gables, Marilla is disappointed--she’d wanted to adopt a young boy.
-And Anne (with an E!), despite her best efforts, has her share of misadventures: wait until you hear what color she dyes her hair by mistake!
-But as Anne works her way into Marilla’s good graces, she’ll find her way into your heart as well!
+Anne of Green Gables: When eleven-year-old orphan Anne is brought to her new home at Green Gables, Marilla is disappointed--she’d wanted to adopt a young boy.
+Despite her best efforts, Anne (with an E!) has her share of misadventures.
+Wait until you hear what color she dyes her hair by mistake!
+As Anne works her way into Marilla’s good graces, she’ll also find her way into your heart.

-If you already love Anne and want to meet another plucky Montgomery heroine, try Emily of New Moon.
+If you want to meet another plucky Montgomery heroine, try Emily of New Moon.

-Deza Malone is smart, hardworking, and determined, and she’s got attitude and confidence, but for a twelve-year-old girl living in Depression-era Indiana, she doesn’t have a lot of opportunities.
-But while her daddy’s out of town to find work, she has to step up and confront her family’s challenges (including poverty, racism and homelessness), growing into the leader her family needs.
+The Mighty Miss Malone: Deza Malone is smart, hardworking, and determined, and she’s got attitude and confidence.
+But twelve-year-old girls living in Depression-era Indiana don't have a lot of opportunities.
+While her daddy’s out of town, she steps up and confronts her family’s challenges (including poverty, racism and homelessness), growing into the leader her family needs.